openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/index.md

 </TabItem>
 </Tabs>

-2. Run `sudo yum update` to refresh your repodata cache.
+2. Run `sudo yum update` to refresh your repo data cache.
 Optionally, you may wish to also install all available updates.
 2. Run `sudo yum install ziti-edge-tunnel` to install the RPM.
 2. Place an enrollment token JWT file or identity config JSON file in `/opt/openziti/etc/identities`.
 2. Enable and start the service